Codecademy/docs/content/python/concepts/dictionaries/dictionaries.md

   - 'paths/computer-science'
 ---

-A dictionary is a set of key-value pairs.
+A dictionary is a data set of key-value pairs.
 It provides a way to map pieces of data to each other and allows for quick access to values associated with keys.
-Keys must be unique in dictionaries, but the values don't have to be.

 Python dictionaries are dynamic and mutable, which means they can change.